 #13: Tying Profits and Compensation Minimizes Loss

-Another way to look at the value of corporate governance is that it creates a clear line in the sand when it comes to compensation.
+Another way to look at the value of corporate governance is that it creates a clear line in the sand regarding compensation.
 When the company meets the outlined metrics, avoids problems with government regulators, manages significant pressures, and can continue to work towards its corporate purpose, compensation should follow for that leadership team.

 See Related: The Clorox Company ESG Profile (CLX): Is It Sustainable?